sourcearchives/xkcd/licenses/CC-BY-NC-2.5.md

 <li id="1(a)">

-  **"Collective Work"** means a work, such as a periodical issue, anthology or encyclopedia, in which the Work in its entirety in unmodified form, along with a number of other contributions, constituting separate and independent works in themselves, are assembled into a collective whole.
+  <b>“Collective Work”</b> means a work, such as a periodical issue, anthology or encyclopedia, in which the Work in its entirety in unmodified form, along with a number of other contributions, constituting separate and independent works in themselves, are assembled into a collective whole.
 A work that constitutes a Collective Work will not be considered a Derivative Work (as defined below) for the purposes of this License.

 </li>

 <li id="1(b)">

-  **"Derivative Work"** means a work based upon the Work or upon the Work and other pre-existing works, such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which the Work may be recast, transformed, or adapted, except that a work that constitutes a Collective Work will not be considered a Derivative Work for the purpose of this License.
-For the avoidance of doubt, where the Work is a musical composition or sound recording, the synchronization of the Work in timed-relation with a moving image ("synching") will be considered a Derivative Work for the purpose of this License.
+  <b>“Derivative Work”</b> means a work based upon the Work or upon the Work and other pre-existing works, such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which the Work may be recast, transformed, or adapted, except that a work that constitutes a Collective Work will not be considered a Derivative Work for the purpose of this License.
+For the avoidance of doubt, where the Work is a musical composition or sound recording, the synchronization of the Work in timed-relation with a moving image (“synching”) will be considered a Derivative Work for the purpose of this License.

 </li>

 <li id="1(c)">

-  **"Licensor"** means the individual or entity that offers the Work under the terms of this License.
+  <b>“Licensor”</b> means the individual or entity that offers the Work under the terms of this License.

 </li>

 <li id="1(d)">

-  **"Original Author"** means the individual or entity who created the Work.
+  <b>“Original Author”</b> means the individual or entity who created the Work.

 </li>

 <li id="1(e)">

-  **"Work"** means the copyrightable work of authorship offered under the terms of this License.
+  <b>“Work”</b> means the copyrightable work of authorship offered under the terms of this License.

 </li>

 <li id="1(f)">

-  **"You"** means an individual or entity exercising rights under this License who has not previously violated the terms of this License with respect to the Work, or who has received express permission from the Licensor to exercise rights under this License despite a previous violation.
+  <b>“You”</b> means an individual or entity exercising rights under this License who has not previously violated the terms of this License with respect to the Work, or who has received express permission from the Licensor to exercise rights under this License despite a previous violation.

 </li>